Kentucky Residential Lease Agreement (KREC) | PDF

-The landlord may ask to see the tenant’s credit information through an application and once he or she has been verified and approved an agreement may be created and ready to sign.
-Upon the lease signing, the tenant will need to bring any and all deposits in order to gain immediate access to the property.
+The landlord may ask to see the tenant’s credit information through a rental application and once he or she has been verified and approved, an agreement may be created and ready to sign.
+Upon the lease signing, the tenant will need to bring any and all deposits to gain immediate access to the property.

 Security Deposit Laws

 Maximum Amount ($) – There is no state limit on the amount a landlord can charge their tenants for a security deposit.